What are the Christian themes in The Lord of the Rings?

 But there is one specifically Christian element that does not appear, and that is the redemption of evil men.
-According to the Bible, evil lives in the heart of man, but God redeems us, through Christ, from certain consumption by our evil nature (Romans 3:9-12, 5:7-9, 7:21-25; Ephesians 1:7).
-According to these verses, if Tolkien’s intent was to accurately and biblically reflect Christianity in Lord of the Rings, he would have included a Christ-type hero who brings about the salvation (or turning from the evil side to the good side) of some of the evil characters.
-But this never occurs in Lord of the Rings.
-Sauron, Saruman, the Orcs, Wormtongue – none are redeemed or changed.
+According to the Bible, evil lives in the heart of man, but God redeems us, through Christ, from certain consumption by our evil nature (Romans 3:9–12; 5:7–9; 7:21–25; Ephesians 1:7).
+According to these verses, if Tolkien’s intent was to accurately and biblically reflect Christianity in The Lord of the Rings, he would have included a Christ-type hero who brings about the salvation (or turning from the evil side to the good side) of some of the evil characters.
+But this never occurs in The Lord of the Rings.
+Sauron, Saruman, the Orcs, Wormtongue—none are redeemed or changed.
 None.
 Good characters remain good; evil characters remain evil.
 But this is not the case in real life.
-All humans are evil, according to Romans 3:9-12.
+All humans are evil, according to Romans 3:9–12.
 All are in need of redemption.
-The only picture of a kind of redemption occurs in Theoden’s hall, but it is not truly a redemption because Theoden is simply a good king imprisoned by an evil spell cast by Saruman, not an evil king that repents and changes his ways.
+The only picture of a kind of redemption occurs in Theoden’s hall, but it is not truly a redemption because Theoden is simply a good king imprisoned by an evil spell cast by Saruman, not an evil king who repents and changes his ways.

 Bible Answers for Almost all Your Questions by Elmer Towns and Logos Bible Software.